Eidophor

 An Eidophor was a video projector developed in the 1940s, used to create theater-sized images from an analog video signal.
-The name Eidophor is derived from the Greek word-roots eido and phor meaning 'image' and 'bearer' (carrier).
+The name Eidophor is derived from the Greek word roots eido and phor meaning 'image' and 'bearer' (carrier).
 Its basic technology was the use of electrostatic charges to deform an oil surface.

 History and use

 The idea for the original Eidophor was conceived in 1939 in Zürich by Swiss physicist Fritz Fischer, professor at the Labor für technische Physik of the Swiss Federal Institute of Technology, with the first prototype being unveiled in 1943.
 A basic patent was filed on November 8, 1939, in Switzerland and granted by the United States Patent and Trademark Office (patent no. 2,391,451) to Friederich Ernst Fischer for the Process and appliance for projecting television pictures on 25 December 1945.

 During the Second World War, Edgar Gretener worked together with Fischer at the Institute of Technical Physics to develop a prototype.
 When Gretener launched his own company Dr. Edgar Gretener AG in 1941 to develop enciphering equipment for the Swiss army, he stopped working on Eidophor.
 Hugo Thiemann took over this responsibility at the ETH.
 After six years of work on this project at the ETH, Thiemann moved together with the project to the company Dr. Edgar Gretener AG, which was licensed by the ETH to further develop Eidophor, following Fischer's death in 1947.

 An original August 1952 magazine article in the Radio and Television News credits the development of the Eidophor to Edgar Gretener.

-Following the Second World War, a first demonstration of an Eidophor system as a cinema video projector was organized in the Cinema Theater REX in Zürich to show successfully a TV broadcast in April 1958.
+Following the Second World War, a first demonstration of an Eidophor system as a cinema video projector was organized in the Cinema Theater REX in Zürich to successfully show a TV broadcast in April 1958.
 An even more promising perspective was the interest of Paramount Pictures and 20th Century Fox, which experimented with the concept of "theatre television", where television images would be broadcast onto cinema screens.
 Over 100 cinemas were set up for the project, which failed because of financial losses and the refusal of the U.S. Federal Communications Commission (FCC) to grant theatre owners their own UHF radio bands for presentation.

 Eidophors were not commonly used until there was a need for good-quality large-screen projection by the NASA space program, where the technology was deployed in mission control; they were also used in stadiums by touring music groups for live event visual amplification.